Reading Time: 8 minutes

 Although Las Vegas is known as Sin City for it’s non-stop parties, gambling, and entertainment, it is important to know what is and what is not legal so that you don’t end up on the wrong side of the law.

 - Casinos can’t have you arrested for breaking their rules unless you also happen to be breaking the law.
-They are, however, private establishments and may refuse service at their discretion if you fail to abide by their (often very strict) rules.
+Private establishments may refuse service at their discretion if you fail to abide by their (often very strict) rules.
 If you receive a warning, do take it seriously.
 Speaking of gambling establishments, it’s important to understand that:

 - You may drink and gamble 24/7/365 in Vegas.

-- You can smoke cigars and cigarettes in all areas of the casino floor as well as in nightclubs and bars that do not serve food.
+- You can smoke cigars and cigarettes in all areas of the casino floor.
+Nightclubs and bars that do not serve food is smoking friendly.

 - Las Vegas has strict drug possession and trafficking laws and not even marijuana is tolerated.

-- Taxis may not drop off or collect passengers on the street, so don’t expect them to pull up to the curb to pick you up.
-You must use the designated taxi stands, where you should wait in line for your service and avoid drivers fighting over fares.
+- Taxis may not drop off or collect passengers on the street.
+Don’t expect them to pull up to the curb to pick you up.
+Use the designated taxi stands, where you should wait in line for your service and avoid drivers fighting over fares.

 - In most areas in Las Vegas – especially the residential parts – you may not have open containers of alcohol.
 It’s okay to have an open drink on the Strip if you’re walkin from a bar to a casino nearby.
 Passing your day by sitting on the street drinking all day is a no-no, however.
 Drinking and driving are also illegal, and you are considered under the influence if your blood alcohol content level exceeds .08.